European power generation

 National power generation

-Currently, there are generating facilities with a net rating totalling around 205.7 gigawatts (current as of 31 March 2017, BNetzA list of power plants).
-Of this net rating, renewable energy sources account for about 97.9 GW; of this, approx. 39 GW is from solar and about 45 GW from wind power.
-The installed capacity of photovoltaic and wind power units together adds up to around 84 GW.
+The .maps the power generation market in Germany.
+Currently (as at 7 November 2017) there are generating facilities with a net rating totalling 209.2 gigawatts (GW).
+Of this net rating, renewable energy sources account for about 104.5 GW; of this, approx. 40.7 GW is from solar and about 49.6 GW from wind power.
+The installed capacity of photovoltaic and wind power units together adds up to around 90 GW.

 However, this capacity is not the same as the output available on the electricity market to meet demand at any given time, as the latter depends on the weather conditions.
 In order to ensure that the electricity supply remains secure when there is no wind or sun, electricity from conventional power stations is used.